microsoft/MLOpsTemplate/src/workshop/documents/part_2.md

         az ml job create -f core/pipelines/training_pipeline.yml
         ```
     - Go to the run detail at Azure ML studio and observe the relationship graph among the modules.
-- Discuss and answer this question: Why should run the modules both individually and together in a pipeline?
+7. Discuss this question: Why should run the modules both individually and together in a pipeline?
-- Deploy to Azure ML Managed Online Endpoint
+8. Deploy to Azure ML Managed Online Endpoint
     - Update the ```endpoint.yml``` file and ```deployment.yml``` by updating the name of the endpoint (should be a unique name)
     - Create your endpoint
         ```bash